The 1938-built 4 Cor Motor Coach at Horsted Keynes, 20th January 2005

-This Southern Electric '4 Cor' motor coach is on display in Platform 1 at Horsted Keynes.
+This Southern Electric '4 Cor' motor coach has been, for a number of years, on display in Platform 1 at Horsted Keynes.
 The carriage is part of a complete 4-coach set owned by a company set up by the Southern Electric Group, having been bought by them straight out of service on British Rail in 1972.
 Initially it operated behind steam on the Nene Valley Railway, forming their re-opening train in 1977.
 It was later moved back to Southern Electric territory, and this coach has been cosmetically restored externally at St. Leonards, before moving to the Bluebell Railway so as to be on public display.

-Visitors are able to inspect the interior, the first opportunity to do so since the early 1980s when the unit was withdrawn from steam hauled passenger service on the Nene Valley Railway.
+Until recently, visitors have been able to inspect the interior, the first opportunity to do so since the early 1980s when the unit was withdrawn from steam hauled passenger service on the Nene Valley Railway.
 The coupé is complete.
 In the small saloon, one seating bay has been restored and all seats and panels have been replaced.
 Other seating bays have been arranged with exhibition displays to show the construction of the vehicle and different stages of restoration, together with the complete coupé (half) seating bay.
-It is hoped the car will be open during Bluebell Railway running hours at weekends and on public holidays.
-The only other 4 Cor motor car on public display is at the National Railway Museum at York, however museum visitors can only inspect the exterior there.
+It is now in a siding at Horsted Keynes, rather than Platform 1, and is expected to leave the Bluebell at some stage.
+SEG's other 4 Cor coaches are at the East Kent Railway, and two of the carriages are now available for operational use there.